 Make sure your birth team’s approach supports natural birth, not just mechanically but physiologic ally and energetically.

-As we ve learned-the physical, hormonal and energetic elements are interwoven.
-Just supporting our physical body goes a long way but it is not the whole picture.
+Supporting just physical body can have positive impacts but it is not the whole picture.
 It’s important to make time for our energetic and mental bodies too.